Elite Airways: History

 In 2018 the airline refocused its scheduled operations on the core Newark & Portland to Florida flights and has since added flights from Florida to Asheville, North Carolina and Traverse City, Michigan.

 On August 6, 2019, it was announced that Elite Airways signed an operating agreement to provide the initial aircraft, flight crews, and maintenance service for the revival of the Midwest Express brand.
 On September 18, 2022, BizTimes.com reported that Midwest Express had terminated the agreement and was bringing suit.

 In 2019, Elite Airways opened a dedicated maintenance facility at Auburn/Lewiston Municipal Airport.
 In 2019 Elite Airways also ceased scheduled service to Melbourne-Orlando, which it had served since it began scheduled passenger service.

 In 2020, Vero Beach, Florida city council recommended terminating Elite's lease at Vero Beach Regional Airport due to a funding gap from Florida Department of Transportation as Elite's passenger's numbers had exceeded 10,000 but less than 200,000.
 The city council ultimately extended the lease while trying to work out a longer-term solution.

-In 2021, Elite begins building its operations at Westchester County Airport by adding new destinations like the islands of Martha's Vineyard and Nantucket located south of Cape Cod, and later adding routes to its destinations in Florida and Maine.
+In 2021, Elite began building its operations at Westchester County Airport by adding new destinations like the islands of Martha's Vineyard and Nantucket located south of Cape Cod, and later adding routes to its destinations in Florida and Maine.
 In Martha's Vineyard it is the first carrier to operate jet service to Westchester County Airport.
 Nantucket Memorial Airport has had jet service to Westchester County Airport from JetBlue since 2019.
 Cape Air has also flown to both islands from Westchester County Airport since 2011, but it is using nine seat piston engine aircraft.

 Beginning November 2021, Elite will operate flights twice weekly between Newark, New Jersey and St. Augustine (Florida) Regional Airport.

 According to VeroNews.com as of July 14, 2022, the carrier had cancelled all of its scheduled July service at Vero Beach in addition to 27 of the 35 flights for June, due to the expiration of a TSA waiver.

-According to multiple posts on the site airlinepilotforums.com, as of August 2022 the company was well in arrears for payroll and hangar lease.
-On September 14, 2022, their website claims the reservation system is down for maintenance.

-Elite Airways was listed as inactive as a business from September 23rd 2022.
-It's last flights took place in the Summer 2022 and the airline is considered to have ceased operations.
+Elite suspended all scheduled and charter flights in July of 2022.
+In October 2023, it was reported that the DOT had revoked Elite's operating authority.

 Fleet

-The Elite Airways fleet comprises the following aircraft:
+As of January 2022, Elite Airways operated an all-CRJ fleet composed of the following aircraft:

-As of July 2021, Elite Airways fleet is:

 Destinations

-Elite Airways operates both charter and scheduled operations.
+Elite Airways operated both charter and scheduled operations.

-Charter operations are primarily NCAA charters, music tours, and other ACMI operations flying throughout North & Central America, and the Caribbean.
+Charter operations were primarily NCAA charters, music tours, and other ACMI operations flying throughout North & Central America, and the Caribbean.

-The scheduled operations served are listed below: